prasos/stratum-tool/README.md

 ## Installation in Ubuntu

-There is PPA for Ubuntu 14.10 containing the most recent release:
+There is PPA containing the most recent release for Ubuntu 12.04, 14.04, and 14.10.
+For other distributions, see section *Compiling* below.

+To install:

     sudo add-apt-repository ppa:zouppen/stratum-tool
     sudo apt-get update
     sudo apt-get install stratum-tool

-For other distributions, see section *Compiling* below.

 ## Useful commands